IMDEANetworksWNG/HELIX/Readme.md

 # HELIX: High-Speed Real-Time Experimentation Platform for 6G Wireless Networks - Artifacts

-This repository contains the artifacts for the paper "HELIX: High-speed Real-Time Experimentation Platform for 6G Wireless Networks" presented at Mobisys '25.
+This repository contains the artifacts for the paper "HELIX: High-speed Real-Time Experimentation Platform for 6G Wireless Networks" submitted at Mobisys '25.
 These artifacts include the C++ library, Vivado project for the FPGA design, and the baremetal C code for the ARM processor on the RFSoC.
 This allows researchers to reproduce our results and further explore advanced wireless technologies using HELIX.

 ## Introduction